xxuhere/CVG-Tietronix/DNH/README_Dashboard.md

 ### Setting up Visual Studio

 For Visual Studio, property sheets are used.
 See the instructions for "Setting Up Visual Studio" for more information on property sheets.

-Copy and rename DevProperties._props to DevProperties.props.
+Copy and rename Dashboard._props to Dashboard.props.
 Open up the file in a text editor and set these values for the UserMacros:
 - WXWIDGETS_ROOT : The root directory for the wxWidgets codebase.
 - BOOST_ROOT : The same Boost location used for DNH.
 - DNH_ROOT : Set to {CVG_REPO_ROOT}\DNH
 - OPENSSL_ROOT : The same Boost location used for DNH.
-- OPENCVINCL_DIR : The location of the OpenCV include directory.
-It should end with *\include.
-- OPENCVLIB_DIR : The location of the OpenCV library directory.
-It should end with *.\lib.

 ### Using CVGData